-The family is no longer the Burnells but The Sheridans, who reflected KM’s family during her own teenage years.
+The family is no longer the Burnells but The Sheridans, who reflected Mansfield’s family during her own teenage years.
 Unlike the Burnells, the family does not live within its own microcosm of the world but is fully participant in the wider social world of town.

 The name Laura is a Latin baby name.
 In Latin the meaning of the name Laura is: Laurel tree or sweet bay tree (symbols of honour and victory).

 This is Laura’s story.
 Main characters are linked inextricably to the setting, and perhaps KM chose a ‘plant’ name for Laura for that reason?

 Although there are some general, impersonal passages and several scenes without her, we see this storyworld through Laura’s eyes.
 We observe others how she sees them, especially their response to her own behaviour.

 At the beginning of the story, Laura is still a child.
 She doesn’t fully understand what is happening; her reaction to the workman’s death is a mixture of instinct, upbringing and egotism.
 She sees the workman’s death in an emotional way, torn between her own instinctive feelings and the powerful dominance of her mother and older sisters.
 She finally reaches her own personal understanding of life, which is left ambiguous in the final sentence.
 She does not reject the social life of the upper-class but comes to her own serious kind of maturity.

 Being still a child, and not fully aware of the power of class distinctions and her own place within the social structure, Laura acts as a bridge between the upper and lower classes.
 She decides ‘it’s all the fault… of these absurd class distinctions’.
 Unlike Mrs Sheridan, she sees the workmen as individual people, indeed, as attractive ones.